Choice of Guidelines in Virginia Child Support Cases

 Virginia law recognizes the obligation of parents to support their children financially, and the Virginia child support guidelines account for that fact.
 The guidelines take into account the gross incomes of the parties, health insurance expenses incurred for the children, work-related childcare costs, and support of other children who were not born between the parties.
 Because both parents are financially responsible to and for their children, each parent is made responsible for a certain percentage of the whole child support amount determined under the guidelines, with the whole child support amount equaling what the parents would be able to provide for the children in the event the family still resided in one household.

-Virginia has different child support guidelines for sole, split and shared custody arrangements.
+As stated in our Guide to Child Support in Virginia, Virginia has different child support guidelines for sole, split and shared custody arrangements.
 Each guideline is different and takes into account a very specific custodial arrangement.
 The purpose, use, and method of determination under each guideline is as follows:

-Sole Child Support Guidelines
+Sole Custody Guidelines

-The sole child support guidelines are probably the most commonly used.
+The sole custody guidelines are probably the most commonly used.
 Under these guidelines, the court determines the total child support obligation owed to the children based upon the combined gross incomes of the parents, and then the child support obligation is divided between the parents in proportion to their monthly gross incomes.

 Example: Jeff and Judy share one child, who resides primarily with Jeff.
 Jeff earns $5,000 per month, and Judy makes $4,000 per month, for a combined monthly total of $9,000.
 Jeff’s income is thus 55.6% of the total combined monthly gross income of the parties, while Judy’s income accounts for the remaining 44.4%.
 Under the sole custody guidelines found in Virginia Code § 20-108.2, the total support obligation owed for the child is $984 per month.
 Judy will owe Jeff (the primary custodian of the child) her proportional share of that figure.
 Specifically, Judy will owe: $984 x 44.4% = $437 per month in child support to Jeff.